Bikiya Graham-Douglas

-Bikiya Graham-Douglas is a Nigerian-born British trained actress and performing artist.
+Bikiya Graham-Douglas is a Nigerian actress, producer, cultural advocate, and jazz singer.
+She is best known for roles in Wrath and Revenge, Battleground, and the Hollywood film The Ministry of Ungentlemanly Warfare.

+Graham-Douglas is the founder of the Beeta Universal Arts Foundation (BUAF). and Beeta Productions, she has produced award-winning stage and screen works and played multiple roles in talent development and cultural exchange across Africa.

+Education and Background

 She is the daughter of Nigerian politicians Alabo Graham-Douglas and Bolere Elizabeth Ketebu.
-Graham-Douglas has attended and taken courses at the London Academy of Music and Dramatic Art, Oxford School of Drama, Bridge Theatre Training Company and Point Blank Music School.
-She has B.A. degrees in business economics and business law from the University of Portsmouth.
+She trained in the United Kingdom, studying at institutions such as the London Academy of Music and Dramatic Art (LAMDA), Oxford School of Drama, the Bridge Theatre Training Company, and Point Blank Music School.
+She also holds dual B.A. degrees in business economics and business law from the University of Portsmouth.

-Graham-Douglas is the founder of the Beeta Universal Arts Foundation (BUAF).

 Career

-Graham-Douglas is known for her roles in movies, plays, and TV shows such as Flower Girl, Shuga, Closer, Saro, For Coloured Girls, Suru L'ere, Lunch Time Heroes, Jenifa's Diary, Legacy and The Battleground.